osrf/gazebo_tutorials/kinematic_loop/tutorial.md

 # Split 4-bar linkage in URDF with an SDFormat fixed joint

-The split 4-bar linkage is modeled in URDF in the [four\_bar\_split\_fixed_urdf](https://bitbucket.org/osrf/gazebo_tutorials/src/kinematic_loop/kinematic_loop/four_bar_split_fixed_urdf) folder with [model.config](https://bitbucket.org/osrf/gazebo_tutorials/raw/kinematic_loop/kinematic_loop/four_bar_split_fixed_urdf/model.config)
+The revolute joints in the split 4-bar linkage can be modeled in URDF with the fixed joint added using a `<gazebo>` extension tag.
+This URDF model is in the [four\_bar\_split\_fixed_urdf](https://bitbucket.org/osrf/gazebo_tutorials/src/kinematic_loop/kinematic_loop/four_bar_split_fixed_urdf) folder with [model.config](https://bitbucket.org/osrf/gazebo_tutorials/raw/kinematic_loop/kinematic_loop/four_bar_split_fixed_urdf/model.config)